 This Celestron NexStar 6SE scope is the smaller cousin with a 6-inch aperture.
 It has all the computerized whistles and bells like its 8SE version.
 It collects enough light with its primary mirror to make all the solar system objects accessible for telescopic observations.

 And this telescope has a more exceptional ability to gather enough light so that you can view the planets, Moons, or celestial objects.
 The installation and deployment of this telescope take only a couple of minutes.
 It also comes with a high magnification factor and a unique red finder.
-Also, its compact form factor makes it travel-friendly on family tips to outdoor locations.
+Also, its compact form factor makes it travel-friendly on family trips to outdoor locations.

 This innovative Schmidt-Cassegrain telescope also comes with the automated GoTo mount with a database of 40,000 objects and a SkyAlign feature.
 You can quickly learn how to explore and how to align for clear views.